We know that Amsterdam gets all the attention, but there are lots of other awesome places in the Netherlands to explore. Case in point: Eindhoven.

-Often referred to as ‘better than DisneyWorld’ but we will let you be the judge of that…
+Often referred to as ‘better than DisneyWorld,’ but we will let you be the judge of that…

-The innovative cocktails come from the creative mind of Tess Posthumus, the best female bartender in the world and are inspired by the 4 wind directions that gave the bar the name ‘Vane’.
+The innovative cocktails come from the creative mind of Tess Posthumus, the best female bartender in the world and are inspired by the four wind directions that gave the bar the name ‘Vane.’
 Special mention goes to the ‘Post Pigeon’ cocktail inspired by the easterly wind and including spicy rum and pineapple.

 If you fancy food after your drinks, Vane restaurant offers both spectacular evening views of the city and delicious food courtesy of Executive Chef Casimir Evens.
 The five-course menu has a variety of dishes with surprising flavor combinations that are paired with wine or cocktails.

-Yes, you have to stay somewhere in Eindhoven so why not opt for this delightfully eccentric hotel that aims to give you all the essentials for an enjoyable stay – and nothing more.
+Yes, you have to stay somewhere in Eindhoven, so why not opt for this delightfully eccentric hotel that aims to give you all the essentials for an enjoyable stay – and nothing more.

 This means Hotel the Match is not only affordable but actively encourages you to get out and explore the city.
-The rooms are modern with unpredictable design twists but all include fantastic beds because you won’t be able to drag yourself out of the Eindhoven nightlife before 4 am.
+The rooms are modern with unpredictable design twists, but all include fantastic beds because you won’t be able to drag yourself out of the Eindhoven nightlife before 4 am.

 There are loaner bikes and smartphones, a seriously cool industrial-chic vibe, helpful staff, and a 24/7 market lobby – but the concept here is truly to immerse yourself in Eindhoven…and no to waste time with hotel breakfasts when there are so many fabulous coffee shops and cafes right on your doorstep.

 Kazerne is an example of what Eindhoven does best – bringing together lots of different creatives in one venue.
 There’s an exhibition space showcasing world-class design and technology alongside a Mediterranean-inspired restaurant that’s open to the gallery.
-It sounds slightly surreal but the experience – and the food – is incredible.
+It sounds slightly surreal, but the experience – and the food – is incredible.

-If you are feeling extra luxurious, you could even consider a stay at the utterly unique Kazerne hotel to complete the experience..
+If you are feeling extra luxurious, you could even consider a stay at the utterly unique Kazerne hotel to complete the experience.

-Originally a private collection, the works were sold to the city council in the 1930s and have grown to include a diverse range of paintings, sculptures, installations and other works of art.
-The building is a big part of the appeal, with the modern extension complementing the red brick museum building with its traditional, symmetrical architecture.
+Originally a private collection, the works were sold to the city council in the 1930s and have grown to include a diverse range of paintings, sculptures, installations, and other works of art.
+The building is a big part of the appeal, with the modern extension complementing the red-brick museum building with its traditional, symmetrical architecture.

 The permanent exhibition at the Van Abbe Museum includes work by Picasso and Kandinsky; there are also always temporary exhibitions by a range of current artists bringing their own personal touch to the art scene of Eindhoven.
 The café is great, as well (not that we’re always thinking about food, honest!).